 Acupuncture treatments at this stage are focused on improving QI and blood flow to the ovaries in the hope that this will enhance follicle growth and quality, as well as endometrial thickness.
 Diet and lifestyle may be addressed to ensure the quality of blood is optimal and body tissues are nutrient rich, and that the emotional landscape is even to help make the processes of IVF as easy as possible.

 The second phase of acupuncture treatment occurs between trigger and egg pickup (roughly day 11-14).
 This is a small window (around 36 hours) where the ovaries are triggered to mimic ovulation in preparation for collection.
 Many women feel quite tense and anxious at this time, and then feel tense and anxious that this may affect their chances of becoming pregnant!
 This is why acupuncture treatments at this stage aim to relieve stress, and any other symptoms and side-effects such as insomnia, dizziness, headaches, abdominal pain, and nausea.

-The third phase of acupuncture treatment occurs after egg collection (roughly day 14-16) and is aimed at reducing the effects of medication by reducing swelling and abdominal bloating.
+The third phase of acupuncture treatment occurs after egg collection (roughly day 14-16) and is aimed at reducing the effects of medication, such as swelling and abdominal bloating.
 Directing energy and blood to the abdomen is also thought to promote healing, as well as prepare the endometrium for transfer of the embryo.

 The next phase of the IVF cycle is embryo transfer (roughly day 19).
 Acupuncture treatment may be offered on the same day both before and after transfer.
 This depends entirely on the wellbeing of the individual, as acupuncture treatments are aimed at relaxing the patient and reducing the stress response to encourage implantation of the embryo during IVF.

 The final stage is implantation.
 This occurs roughly 4-8 days after the embryo transfer, around the time the embryo would naturally implant in the uterus.
-The focus of acupuncture treatment is directing blood to the uterus to ensure there is a thick, nutrient rich lining for the embryo to attach and grow.
+The focus of acupuncture treatment is directing blood to the uterus, where a thick, nutrient rich lining is necessary for the embryo to attach and grow.
 Relaxation is also a key focus to ensure energy isn’t being unnecessarily diverted during the IVF cycle.